-- Hydro One, including its delays in responding to inquiries from MPPs.
-Internal Hydro One documents indicate that in October 2013, the company accepted a recommendation from the Minister's office that it proactively offer a service charge credit to customers who had never received a bill under the new system, for every month after September that they were not billed. - On December 17, 2013, the Minister of Energy's chief of staff wrote in an email to Hydro One's Chief Executive Officer:
+- 135 By fall 2013, the Minister of Energy was also concerned about the situation at Hydro One, including its delays in responding to inquiries from MPPs.
+Internal Hydro One documents indicate that in October 2013, the company accepted a recommendation from the Minister's office that it proactively offer a service charge credit to customers who had never received a bill under the new system, for every month after September that they were not billed. - 136 On December 17, 2013, the Minister of Energy's chief of staff wrote in an email to Hydro One's Chief Executive Officer: